swimyoda/russkipropagandascanner/README.md

 - embed.csv:  File with the data to train the embeding
 - class.csv:  File with the data to train the classifer
 - test.csv:   File with data to test out our classifier
+- results.csv: The text, title, url and Russki Index for the text data as calculated by the classifier